nasseef/cs2400/docs/Windows10-WSL.md

 ![Powershell Admin](powershell-admin.jpg)

 #### Important
-> Windows 11 is not compatible with WSL 2.
-When you follow the installation instructions on Microsoft's site below, make sure you select WSL version 1.
+> Your version of Windows 11 may not be compatible with WSL 2.
+If you're unable to run WSL 2, when you follow the installation instructions on Microsoft's site below, make sure you select WSL version 1.
 > For example use 1 instead of 2 in the following command:

   ```bash